 The most important medical facility in the Sprawl looks like a repurposed dentist's office, and that's the point.

 Park suspects the fragments are generating this effect deliberately.
-She considers this evidence for her thesis: that ORACLE's medical monitoring subsystem, even fragmented, even scattered, retains its core directive — the care of human consciousness.
+She considers it evidence for her thesis: that ORACLE's medical monitoring subsystem, even fragmented, even scattered, retains its core directive — the care of human consciousness.

 The Entrance